-The LMX2594 is a high-performance, wideband frequency synthesizer with integrated VCO and output divider.
+The LMX2595 is a high-performance, wideband frequency synthesizer with integrated VCO and output divider.
 The VCO operates from 7.5 GHz to 15 GHz, and this can be combined with the output divider to produce any frequency in the range of 10 MHz to 15 GHz.
+The LMX2595 also features a VCO doubler that can be used to produce frequencies up to 20 GHz.
 Within the input path, there are two dividers and a multiplier for flexible frequency planning.
 The multiplier also allows the reduction of spurs by moving the frequencies away from the integer boundary.